raszpl/sigrok-disk/README.md

 - [x] RLL decoding
 - [x] more Test samples
 - [ ] annotate reason of PLL reset
-- [~] dont reset PLL on data decode error, try to recover with ECC
+- [x] dont reset PLL on data decode error
+- [ ] try to recover with ECC
 - [x] Binary Output
 - [ ] Support more Header formats
 - [ ] more `auto` modes